durham-qlm/durham-qlm.github.io/join/availablephd.md

 We have a selection of funded PhD projects available, and further opportunities which are likely to receive funding for an October 2024 start.
 In addition we support the application to <a href="https://www.durham.ac.uk/study/scholarships/postgraduate/">scholarships</a>. futher information regarding the application process can be found <a href="https://www.durham.ac.uk/study/postgraduate/research-degrees/how-to-apply/">here</a>.<br>

-We hope that you will join us and become a part of the QLM group! a<br>
+We hope that you will join us and become a part of the QLM group! <br>

 ## Funded Projects
 <table border=0>